Invasive worms found throughout Hillside Woods

 Amynthas agrestis, better known as jumping worms, are an invasive species of worms native to Asia.
 They can be identified by their distinctive clitellum - the cloudy-white or gray-colored ring at the front of their body, near their head - and their tendency to “jump” or thrash when disturbed.

 Besides impacting vegetative regeneration, erosion is a major problem in Hillside Woods for several other reasons.
 The first is that when soil is washed away, it clogs waterways that control storm surges.
 Secondly, the soil washed downstream into local ponds smothers fish and frog eggs.
-Thirdly, in major storms such as the one last year, loose soil containing rocks can flow downhill and damage infrastructure.
+Thirdly, in major storms, loose soil containing rocks can flow downhill and damage infrastructure, which we have recently witnessed.

 Unfortunately, there are currently no solutions for getting rid of jumping worms.
 However, to prevent jumping worms from spreading, you can take the following steps: